isc-projects/bind9/doc/notes/notes-9.17.14.rst

 - A race condition could occur when reading and writing key files for zones using KASP and configured in multiple views.
 This has been fixed. :gl:`#1875`

-- Fixed a bug that caused the NSEC salt to be changed for KASP zones on every startup. :gl:`#2725`

-- Signed, insecure delegation responses prepared by ``named`` either lacked the necessary NSEC records or contained duplicate NSEC records when both wildcard expansion and CNAME chaining were required to prepare the response.
-This has been fixed. :gl:`#2759`